|

 hangings.
 Smith's son, also George, may have assisted at the three executions

 outside Stafford prison in 1866.
-Initially, it is said that Smith was
+Initially, it

-hired by the Under Sheriff of Staffordshire to save the cost of bringing
+is said that Smith was hired by the Under Sheriff of Staffordshire to save the

-Calcraft up from London.
-George Incher
+cost of bringing Calcraft up from London.

-took over the post of Staffordshire’s hangman after Smith’s death on the 4th of April 1874.
+George Incher took over the post of Staffordshire’s hangman after Smith’s death

 William Calcraft - Little Baddow, near Chelmsford, Essex (1800- 1879).